Williams Racing: 1996 season

+As luck would have for them, Williams had the quickest and most reliable car, the FW18.
+Williams won five of the first six Grands Prix, with the only other win in that span coming from Ligier's Olivier Panis in Monaco in a race where neither Hill nor Villeneuve finished.
+Between them, Hill and Villeneuve won twelve of the sixteen events (Schumacher won the other three besides Monaco), which helped Williams regain the constructor's championship early; they also were so dominant that as the season neared its end, only they could mathematically win the driver's championship.
+Hill clinched the championship with a win in the season finale at Suzuka, with Villeneuve retiring.
+Hill finished with 97 points, 19 more than Villeneuve.

+Despite his championship run, Hill's contract was expiring and Frank Williams announced that it would not be renewed.
+At the end of the season, Adrian Newey also left the team despite still being under contract as he felt he was never going to become the team's technical director.
+Hill joined up with Arrows for 1997, while Newey joined McLaren after sitting out a period of garden leave.

 In the middle of the 1996 season, Williams moved from its longtime Didcot headquarters to Grove, 15 kilometers away.
 Before the move, the racing press occasionally referred to Williams as "the Didcot team."

 1997 season

 For what would be the final season of Williams-Renault and a car designed with Newey's input, Frank Williams brought in German Heinz-Harald Frentzen, who had created a good impression on Williams during his first few seasons in Formula One.
 Frentzen proved to be a disappointment though, and won only one race in two years with Williams, the 1997 San Marino Grand Prix.
 Jacques Villeneuve won seven races during 1997, compared to five wins by his main rival, Michael Schumacher of a resurgent Ferrari.
 Williams also achieved the 100-race-win milestone at the British Grand Prix.
 Coming to the final round of the season at Jerez, Schumacher led Villeneuve by 1 point; however, on lap 48, Schumacher and Villeneuve collided.
 Schumacher was disqualified from second place in the championship as the accident was deemed by the FIA as "avoidable".
 Williams won the Constructors' title for the second time in a row, scoring 123 points.
 Jacques Villeneuve won the Drivers' Championship by three points to Michael Schumacher, who kept his points total despite being removed from second place; thus, runner-up went to Frentzen with 42 points.